 However, there has yet to be a clear identification of exactly what in 5G will entice consumers to pay that extra $20 more per month.
 Without new, and increased revenues streams it will be difficult to offset the costs of new 5G network deployments.
 According to Forbes, most consumers don’t know 5G is about to launch, aren’t keen on the new standard and aren’t excited about it.
 Consumer interest is expected to pick up only after 5G proves itself.

 Some believe that new use cases from automotive to healthcare and smart cities to the industrial Internet of Things will fuel the deployment of new 5G networks.
 Indeed, the foundational capabilities of 5G will enable such novel wireless use cases.
-However, economic success in this space will require substantially more than technology innovations.
+However, economic success in this space will require substantially more than technological innovations.
 New business models and novel revenue sourcing ideas will be essential.

 While no “killer app” has been identified for 5G at the moment, 88 percent of the respondents from Jabil’s 5G survey agree that 5G is needed to enable the next killer app.
 This chicken and egg dynamic will be interesting to watch…